ZIB-IOL/Boscia.jl/docs/src/basics.md

 $$

-## BPCG

-The classic FW algorithm's reliance on an LMO is inefficient for polytopes due to expensive calls.
-The Blended Pairwise Conditional Gradient (BPCG) algorithm improves efficiency by combining FW steps with pairwise steps that avoid LMO calls.
-BPCG maintains a smaller active set of vertices, enhancing performance.
-We use a modified lazified BPCG from FrankWolfe.jl.

 # Branch and Bound Techniques

 In this section, we present the techniques derived from Frank Wolfe that can be used in our